 Our common stock has no history of public trading.
 Common stock of closed-end investment companies, including BDCs, frequently trades at a discount to net asset value.
 If our common stock trades at a discount, it may increase the risk of loss for purchasers in this offering.
-The initial public offering price is \$15.00 per share.
+We currently expect the initial public offering price to be \$15.00 per share.
 Our common stock has been authorized for listing on the New York Stock Exchange under the symbol "GNV".
 GSC Group and its affiliates, prior to our election to be treated as a BDC, received common shares of GSC Investment LLC in exchange for contributing to us their interests in GSC Partners CDO Fund III, Limited ("CDO Fund III"), including an interest representing approximately 6.24% of the equity in CDO Fund III (the "Contributed Interests").
 These common shares were converted into shares of our common stock following our reorganization as a Maryland corporation.
 Based on the value of the interests of CDO Fund III at March 21, 2007, the contributions by GSC Group and its affiliates were valued at \$15,619,761.
-GSC Group and its affiliates will hold approximately 12.6% of our common stock outstanding upon completion of this offering (assuming the underwriters do not exercise their over-allotment option).
+Assuming gross proceeds of \$175,500,000 and a public offering price of \$15.00 per share, GSC Group and its affiliates will hold approximately 8.2% of our common stock outstanding upon completion of this offering (assuming the underwriters do not exercise their over-

-As set forth herein under "Dilution," the estimated sales load and other expenses of the offering payable by us will result in an immediate decrease in our net asset value per share of \$0.89 and a dilution in net asset value per share of \$0.98 to new investors who purchase shares in this offering.
-Investors should note that the net asset value of the Contributed Interests is based on their estimated fair market value as of March 21, 2007.
+As set forth herein under "Dilution," the estimated sales load and other expenses of the offering payable by us will result in an immediate decrease in our net asset value per share of \$1.01 and a dilution in net asset value per share of \$1.10 to new investors who purchase shares in this offering.
+Investors should note that the net asset value of the Contributed Interests is based on their estimated fair market value as of March 21, 2007, subject to the approval of our board of directors.
 These fair market value estimates have not been audited by our independent auditors.
 As set forth in the audited financial statements contained herein, we have a negative net asset value.